darkmatter08/toy-models-for-superposition/README.md

 ![One Weight Linear Net Image](src/superposition/viz/03_all_sparsity_one_weight.png)

-On the left, when data is not sparse and all features appear, the network only learned the identity matrix
+On the left, when data is not sparse and all features appear, the network only learned the identity matrix where the middle 5 diagonals are all blue.
-where the middle 4 diagonals are all blue.
-This means only 4 out of 20 input features where learned as the rest of the matrices are white(empty).
+This means only 5 out of 20 input features where learned as the rest of the matrices are white(empty).

-The bias is positive for the 16 features that are not learned.
+The bias is positive for the 15 features that are not learned.
-For these 16 features, the network always predicts they exist eventhough they may not.
+For these 15 features, the network always predicts they exist via the positive bias even though they may not.

 Going towards the right, sparsity increases to 99.9%, the matrices become more red.

-This represents some superposition.
+Note: Each row of the square represent one input features, and the columns of each row are the output features.
+So if input x has feature on the first row, it also fires up other features along the columns of the row.
+This represents some Superposition as the network is using num_of_middle neurons = 5 to try to represent more than 5 features.

 The bias also becomes negative to offset some correlated features.

 The right most chart learns almost 18 out of 20 input features when sparsity is 0.001.